 Applicants who are invited to interview should notify program staff immediately.
 In the past, the program has been able to accommodate one-time, mandated events and activities associated with the college admission and transition process.

 You will need to gather all of your materials and submit your application all at once.
-The best strategy is to download the application questions (a pdf is provided at the beginning of the applications), complete your essays in a word processing document, then copy and paste into the application.
+The best strategy is to download the application questions (a pdf is provided at the beginning of the applications), complete your essays in a word processing document, then copy and paste into the application all at once.

 You are required to upload an unofficial transcript either as a pdf, or by copying and pasting your transcripts into a word document.
 If you past into word, be sure that the tables are aligned for proper viewing or your application will be considered incomplete.
 Upon acceptance, official college transcripts will be required and can be sent by mail.
 The selection committee will not accept or review high school transcripts.